MerlijnWajer/Wizzup-website/index.rst

 `SRL <https://villavu.com/>`_ is the first project I ever participated in and it has mainly been the base of my current programming knowledge.
-SRL was initially a library created to macroing a game called *Runescape*, but has since turned into a community full of cool fruitcakes.
+SRL was initially a library created to macroing a game called *Runescape*, but has since turned into a community full of interesting people, talented programmers and generally cool fruitcakes.
 The library still works, by the way.
 SRL has lots of *Scripts* that each perform their own task on *Runescape*.

 Simba